katzwebservices/Gravity-Forms-Directory/readme.txt

 > #### [GravityView](https://gravityview.co/?utm_source=wordpress&utm_medium=readme&utm_campaign=readme) is the best way to display Gravity Forms entries
 >
-> We set out to make a better Directory plugin, and we did it: GravityView is a brand-new plugin that takes displaying your form entries to the next level.
+> We set out to make a better Directory plugin, and we did it: GravityView takes displaying your form entries to the next level.
 It is easier, more powerful and more customizable than the Directory plugin.
 You'll *love* GravityView.
 >
 > [Check out GravityView](https://gravityview.co/?utm_source=wordpress&utm_medium=readme&utm_campaign=readme) or [try a demo](http://demo.gravityview.co?utm_source=wordpress&utm_medium=readme&utm_campaign=readme) today!